 From Greenwich pier, take a speedy trip on the river on board MBNA Thames Clippers to North Greenwich pier.
 The eight-minute journey gives you the historic Canaletto view of Greenwich, contrasted with the modern architecture of Canary Wharf and Greenwich Peninsula.
 You cross the line of the Prime Meridian as you cruise past The O2.

-Alight at North Greenwich pier for Greenwich Peninsula - London’s latest up-and-coming destination with The O2, bars and restaurants, cable car and attractions.
+Alight at North Greenwich pier for Greenwich Peninsula - one of London's latest up and coming destinations with The O2, bars and restaurants, cable car and attractions.
 As you approach The O2, look out for climbers taking the exhilarating walk over the roof at Up at the O2.

 Just a short walk along the river is the Emirates Air Line cable car.
 The six-minute “flight” through the sky from the Greenwich Peninsula to the Royal Docks reaches a height of 90m; a perfect vantage point for a family selfie with The O2 as the backdrop.

 At the other end, visit the interactive exhibition at The Crystal to learn more about the environment, energy and urban planning.
 This experience is free to enter for children under 18 years old.

 Board your return flight on the cable car and when you’ve landed at Greenwich Peninsula, take to the skies once again at the Emirates Aviation Experience exhibition and interactive flight simulator.
 Here, would-be pilots (aged nine years and older) can attempt to fly an Airbus A380 or Boeing B777.
 Flights last 30 minutes and require an additional cost separate from the Aviation Experience.
 Advance booking is necessary.
 The Aviation Experience has its own café if your family needs a quick mid-morning snack.